Nmonchart

 Better to study the VM LPAR physical CPU use and UTIL graphs.

-already worked though the issues of most formatting options
+already worked through the issues of most formatting options

 for the column, don't forget the button lines at the bottom.

-- Yet more disks graphs for stupidly high numbers of disks is not a good idea.
+- Yet more disk graphs for stupidly high numbers of disks is not a good idea.

 nmonchart created webpages or Graph failures